g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 Fully conventional.
 An analogy is to a person who can only think in terms of cliches.

+Consider the models telling you about [their wife](https://x.com/peterwildeford/status/1941607936402301214) or their dance routine or accidentally [adopting the persona](https://pbs.twimg.com/media/GvL3Dq1bQAAnKbj?format=jpg&name=large) of a queried person.
+This clearly hasn't triggered the character parts.

 This is the grain of truth in the “[stochastic parrot](https://en.wikipedia.org/wiki/Stochastic_parrot)” hypothesis

 ## Character